-A description of the code generated for SNMP4J-Agent and how to use it is explained by the ${\tt SNMP4J-Agent-Instrumentation-HowTo.pdf}$ file in the installation directory of AgenPro.
+A description of the code generated for SNMP4J-Agent and how to use it is explained by the SNMP4J-Agent-Instrumentation-HowTo.pdf file in the installation directory of AgenPro.
+The How-To also describes various approaches to instrument a SNMP4J-Agent or -AgentX agent.